Slicing

 Proof Generation: Generate proof for each slice independently.

-Composition: Combine slice proofs into complete proof.
+Composition: Combine slice proofs into a complete proof.

 Parallelization: Slices can be proven in parallel, reducing total time.

-Slicing enables modular proof approach.
+Slicing enables a modular proof approach.

 Slicing Examples